Help us save nature at places like this. From £3 a month.

 There is an evolving events and walks programme specially designed for families, with activities for all.

 All the reserve's paths and boardwalks are family and wheelchair friendly.

 There are also Adventure and Toddler's Playgrounds.

 No dogs allowed, except registered assistance dogs.
-However, dogs are allowed on the Thames riverside path - a public footpath and cycleway running adjacent to the reserve.
+However, dogs are allowed on the Thames riverside path - a special section of the reserve that runs alongside the River Thames.
+This path is a great footpath and cycleway, which links to the Sustrans route that runs adjacent to the reserve.